Students Transferring to Boston University

 - SS 104 is equivalent to HI 102

 - SS 201 is equivalent to HI 176

 - SS 202 is equivalent to HI 2XX

 No more than four MET HI courses may be counted toward a History major.
 No more than three MET HI courses may be counted toward a History minor.
 In order to count a MET course toward a specific distributional requirement a Departmental Petition must be submitted along with the course syllabus to the Director of Undergraduate Studies for consideration.
 MET courses do not fulfill the seminar requirement of either the History major or minor.

 Students who received a score of 4 or 5 on the Advanced Placement examinations in history receive credit as follows:

 - CAS HI 098 for the European History Examination

 - CAS HI 099 for the American History Examination

 - No credit is given for the World History Examination.

-- NOTE: These courses cannot count toward the History concentration, and are to be used as general credits toward graduation.
+- NOTE: These courses cannot count toward the History major or minor, and are to be used as general credits toward graduation.